Telecommunication-Telemedia-Assessment/sophoappeal_rule_prediction/README.md

 # Image Annotations
 In one of the evaluation experiment the AVT Image DB has been used (see [AVT Image DB](https://github.com/Telecommunication-Telemedia-Assessment/image_compression)), annotations regarding image simplicity and rule of thirds can be found in the folder [evaluation/data/avt_image_db/annotations/](evaluation/data/avt_image_db/annotations/).

+## Evaluation
+The Jupyter notebooks for the evaluation figures and tables of the paper can be found in the folder `evaluation`.

 ## Acknowledgments
 If you use this software, data or models in your research, please include a link to the repository and reference the following paper.